You can avoid the common mistakes made by male bodybuilders. These simple strategies will more easily create a stellar physique and lasting health.

 For example, I’ve always been a hard-gainer in my legs.
 My legs are long, lean, and made for running long distances at a slow and steady pace.

-In order to stay balanced, I have to resistance-train my legs twice as often as I do my torso.
+To stay balanced, I have to resistance-train my legs twice as often as I do my torso.

 Each person’s genetic differences provide them with uniquely sized wrist and knee joints.
-The Golden Ratio is a geometric relationship found in nature that uses those unique sizes of wrist and knee joints as reference points from which to create a highly attractive sense of proportion in the human body:
+The Golden Ratio is a geometric relationship found in nature that uses the unique sizes of wrist and knee joints as reference points from which to create a highly attractive sense of proportion in the human body:

 - According to the formula, flexed arms should be 150% larger than the circumference of the non-dominant wrist (wrist circumference x 2.5).